 - Seeing your family doctor the same day or making an appointment for the following day

 - Going to a walk-in or urgent care clinic

 Getting a medical assessment as soon as possible can help you:

 - Ensure you do not have any serious injuries

 - Receive treatment for any harm you suffered

 It is also vital that you receive medical treatment because visiting a doctor and having them record your injuries as soon as possible after a crash helps to document the harm you suffered.
 When you go straight from the scene to the hospital, there is little room for the insurance carrier to claim the injuries occurred in some other way.

 Accident lawyers often recommend getting medical care as soon as possible because it makes it easier to ensure the at-fault party is held responsible for the full range of your medical needs through an accident claim.
 Medical costs can quickly lead to financial stress if the insurance coverage and claim are not handled properly after a traffic accident with severe injuries.

 As soon as you can, begin to collect any documentation or evidence related to your accident case.
 You can use a file folder, envelope, or box.
 What’s important is that you know where everything is and have a central location for anything you uncover.

-If you took pictures at the scene, have paperwork from the responding police officers, or took down information about witnesses and the at-fault driver, save them.
+If you took pictures at the scene, have the police report from the responding officers, or took down information about witnesses and the at-fault driver, save them.
 If you receive anything from the doctor you saw, save it as well.
 Other items that may go in your file include: